-Council Directive 85/574/EEC of 19 December 1985 amending Directive 77/93/EEC on protective measures against the introduction into the Member States of organisms harmful to plants or plant products.
+Council Directive 85/574/EEC of 19 December 1985 and Council Directive 88/572/EEC of 14 November 1988 amending Directive 77/93/EEC on protective measures against the introduction into the Member States of organisms harmful to plants or plant products.

-The Directive defines plants and plants intended for planting.
-It deals with tolerances for harmful organisms on products other than plants for planting and the issue and use of phytosnitary certificates.
+Definitions of plants and plants intended for planting.
+It deals with tolerances for harmful organisms on products other than plants for planting and the issue and use of phytosanitary certificates.
 It extends the scope of derogations granted upon conditions determined on a Community basis and simplifies the technical annexes of Directive 77/93/EEC.